casperb123/SynapseXUI/README.md

 ## DEVELOPMENT ON HOLD
 #### The development is currently on hold.
-I'm not sure if/when I will continue working on it, so for now it's on hold
+I'm not sure if/when I will continue working on it

 ### Table of Contents
 - [About](#about)